SoftUni-Internal/interactive-content/EN/02-Text-Processing/01-What-is-a-String.md

 System.out.println(name.hashCode());
 ```

-After assigning a new value to the **name** variable in the previous example, it appears as a new address in memory - a **newString object is created**.
+After assigning a new value to the **name** variable in the previous example, it appears as a new address in the memory, because a **new object** of type String is created.

 **Strings use Unicode** (can use most alphabets, e.g. Arabic)